ONLINE MUSIC APPRECIATION

 you have a fast internet connection (T1,

-Each week during the summer there will be questions posed to you from each weekly unit of information and material.
-These questions will formulate discussion threads in the class.
+Each week during the summer there will be question(s) posed to you from each weekly unit of information and material.
+These question(s) will formulate discussion threads in the class.
 In addition to the weekly readings, web viewing, listening, and weekly quizzes, the bulletin board questions will contain critical thinking inquiries about musical issues for you to consider.
-These questions are designed to make you think about what music is and how to listen to in intelligently and aesthetically.
+These questions are designed to make you think about what music is and how to listen to in an intelligent and aesthetic way.
 There will be new questions each week for you to answer.
 You are expected to keep up with these questions by responding to them, as well as reacting to other class members contributions.

 To keep up these questions you will contribute with at least two postings each week (a summer minimum of 15 postings and 15 responses to other class member’s posts): Your bulletin board participation will be answering a question that I pose and also commenting on another class member’s response to a question regarding a current or previous post.
 Your participation will be graded and you will be asked similar questions during the final exam.
-I will read all of your posts and participate in most if not all of the current weekly discussions.
+I will read all of your posts and participate in most if not all of the current weekly discussions, Monday through Saturday.
+Is you post on a Sunday (no penalty), I will read and rate your post and not necessarily respond to it.
 If you miss a week’s set of questions you can answer questions from the previous week for partial credit.

-During the summer session each student is assigned the writing of three music reviews of classical concerts, jazz, world music, ballet, choir or opera performances - three total reviews.
-These reviews are based on three attended live performances.
-The three concert reviews are due by the by the end of the summer and can be uploaded on the homepage of the class or handed in to me before or at the final exam.
-You must include a program or ticket stub along with your live concert review and if you rent a video include the rental receipt.
+During the summer session each student is assigned the writing of two music reviews.
+At least one of the reviews must be of a classical music performance, world music, ballet, choir or opera performance.
+The remaining review can be of a classical or jazz performance - two reviews.
+These reviews are based on attended live performances.
+The two concert reviews are due by the by the end of the summer session and can be uploaded on the homepage of the class.
+You must include a program or ticket stub along with your live concert review.

 The final exam will be multiple choice, matching, true false or fill in/short essay format.
 In addition to preparing you for the final the weekly quizzes will indicate how you are keeping up with the class, website viewing, listening and textbook reading.

 You will be actively viewing, listening and reading material on music in this course.
 The assignments, corresponding quizzes, vides, listening examples, and bulletin board bulletin board postings are specifically designed to teach you how to listen to music and help you understand great music.
 The more you work in the course the better you will understand the material and the fare on the exam.
-Person to person contact will during the in class final.
 The material on the final will be covered by the weekly quizzes, the weekly listening, text book reading, website viewing, word-scores, and live discussion review.
 The final will be multiple choice, matching, true false or fill in/short essay format.
 The final will reflect how well you kept up with the class, website viewing, listening, discussing and textbook reading.

 following date and time will be when the